pingdomserver/scout_cookbooks/README.md

 ### [:scout][:hostname]

-Optional hostname to uniquely identify this host to Scout.
+Optional hostname to uniquely identify this host to Pingdom Server Monitor.

 Default value: `nil`

 ### [:scout][:display_name]

-Optional name to display for this node within the Scout UI.
+Optional name to display for this node within the Pingdom Server Monitor UI.

 Default value: `nil`

 ### [:scout][:roles]

 An Array of roles for this node.
-Roles are defined through Scout's UI.
+Roles are defined through Pingdom Server Monitor's UI.

 Default value: `nil`